OUR FOUNDATION IS ALL ABOUT

 EWRF is made up of volunteers, advocates, educators, mobilisers, community champions, and professionals from diverse backgrounds, and its work focuses on the following objectives:

-• Developing innovative platforms related to educational, social, counselling and welfare;
+- Developing innovative platforms related to educational, social, counseling and welfare;

 * (An indicator indicating the bottom 40% of earners in Malaysia based on total household income)